apiaryio/api-blueprint/API Blueprint Specification.md

 #### Description
 Description of payload message-body attributes.
 This section describes the message body attributes using the **Markdown Syntax for Object Notation ([MSON][])**.

+Not every attribute has to be described.
+When an attribute is described it should (may) appear also appear in any explicit body example.

 In addition to the description of message-body attributes this section can can be used to describe message-body validation complementary to the Schema section.

 #### Example